cr-ks/ai2018/README.md

 Group Project Link: https://github.com/jzhuo/genetic-sgd

-**Update: I've added a new directory containing clojure examples.
-Will be added to!**
+**Update: I've added a new directory containing clojure examples.**

 /sicp: an implementation of exercises from Structure and Interpretation of Computer Programs as functions.

 ```
 cd sicp
 lein run
 ```
-Open: `src > sicp > core.clj` to see functions that have been implemented.
+Open: `src > sicp > core.clj` to see functions that have been implemented (more to come).

 ---
 /updates - contains all weekly progress reports, titled by date ex.
-09132018.txt (Spetember 13, 2018) /sicp - contains clojure exercises from Structure and Interpretation of Computer Programs.
+09132018.txt (Spetember 13, 2018)

+/sicp - contains clojure exercises from Structure and Interpretation of Computer Programs.
-  • I need to add exercise and page numbers, and finish a few more.
+<br />• I need to add exercise and page numbers, and finish a few more.